Thoroslives/immich_remove_offline_files/README.md

 - **Connection Errors**: If the script cannot reach the Immich server, ensure that the server address is correct and that your network connection is stable.
 - **API Key Errors**: If you receive an error related to the API key, check that your API keys are correct and have the necessary permissions for the operations you are attempting.
-- **Permission Errors**: Make sure the user API key has the appropriate permissions to delete assets.
-This may be becuase the results will show all orphaned assets located on the immich database using the admin API, but the delete API of the user only has the permissions to delete the assets for that user, if you run into a `400 error` you may need to asesess the assets to see what library they are located in and use the requisite user API key to delete successfully.
+- **Permission Errors**: Ensure the user API key has appropriate permissions to delete assets.
+Since the results will display all orphaned assets located in the Immich database using the admin API, the delete API of the user only allows deletion of the assets that the user has permission to manage.
+If you encounter a `400 error`, it may be necessary to assess the assets to determine which library they are located in and use the corresponding user API key that has the necessary permissions to delete those specific assets.

 ### Debugging Tips